fivexl/website/content/case-studies/wings-case-study/index.md

 ---
 {{< case_study/challenge  image="challenge_q.png" image_css="object-position: 18%" >}}
 {{< pink_heading text="Challenge"  sizes="bigger">}}
 Wings embarked on a journey to launch their MVP (Minimum Viable Product) to validate their unique business proposition.
-The initial infrastructure in AWS was built in-house by the Wings team.
-However, as the idea proved its viability, the need for a more robust and scalable infrastructure became evident.<br/>
+The initial infrastructure in AWS was clicked manually in AWS web UI by the Wings team.
+However, as the idea proved its viability, the need for a more robust, repeatable, and scalable infrastructure became evident.<br/>
 <br/>
-The first iteration of the application was built by the Wings team using a monolithic approach with the help of Elastic Beanstalk.
-While this allowed the team to launch the MVP quickly, it posed challenges for product modifications and scalability.
-Economically, this approach was not sustainable.
-It led to the creation of separate instances for each new client, consuming significant Amazon resources and resulting in high infrastructure costs.<br/>
+The first iteration of the application was built by the Wings team using a monolithic approach using AWS Elastic Beanstalk as a computing platform.
+While this allowed the team to launch the MVP quickly, it posed product modifications and scalability challenges.
+Economically, this approach was not sustainable because every new client got a separate instance, causing resource usage overhead and higher-than-optimal infrastructure costs.<br/>
 <br/>
 Recognizing the limitations of the monolithic architecture, Wings decided to engage experts to transition towards a microservice multi-tenant architecture.
-This architecture allows companies to save money on infrastructure costs by using the same hardware resources for several instances of the same application for multiple tenants.<br/>
+This architecture allows companies to save money on infrastructure costs by using the same computing resources for several clients residing within the same multi-tenant application deployment.<br/>
 <br/>
  The founder of Wings recalls, "We were impressed by how quickly and freely the FivexL specialist assisted us.
-It became clear that they were experts in their field and could be trusted to build a scalable and secure infrastructure that would meet not only our current needs but also future challenges."
+It became clear that they were experts in their field and could be trusted to build a scalable and secure infrastructure that would meet our current needs and future challenges."
 {{</ case_study/challenge >}}

 {{< case_study/solution heading="Solution" >}}